 I have less than a week left in NZ before I head to Kenya for 10 days, then on to London for two more before leaving Gatwick Airport at some crazy hour to fly to Ouarzazate in Morocco.
 Those who have visited before tell me I will love it; it’s a great place (minus the two friends who spent a week there during Ramadan).
 I wonder if they just hear the word ‘Morocco’ and miss the part where I am running 250km across the desert!
 But I know they are right, while my experience of this place is going to be a little different, I know it will be one of the most amazing things I will ever do.
 Type two fun for sure.

 I am sitting in my coffice (café/office) in Queenstown, once again with my life packed jammed in a suitcase in my car, while doing a week of speed-marketing for my magazine Say Yes to Adventure.
-I can’t thank you enough for your amazing feedback and support from Volume One, I am so pleased people are enjoying it.
+I can’t thank you enough for your fantastic feedback and support from Volume One, I am so pleased people are enjoying it.
 So much so that Volume Two has been confirmed and will be released at the start of August.
-Ideally I would like to get it out sooner but I don’t touch down in NZ until the beginning of May, so it’s just not quite possible.
+Ideally, I would like to get it out sooner, but I don’t touch down in NZ until the beginning of May, so it’s just not entirely possible.
 I am seeking new contributions right now; stories, photographs and illustrations.
-If you have an inspiring story, or know of someone who does please get in touch, I would really appreciate it.
+If you have an inspiring story or know of someone who does, please get in touch, I would really appreciate it.
 As with every business, the success of this magazine comes down to selling them, so if you haven’t already bought one, please do so and if you already have, thank you!
 They also make a fantastic gift!
 I promise this will be the best adventure magazine you will ever read.
 Click here to purchase a copy now.

 The next blog will be from Kenya with more info on the race logistics.
 A smile has just crept across my face as I think about the six weeks that lie ahead.
 It will be an experience like no other, and I can’t wait.